layerverse/TXT/Orien Cluster/美亜 Mia/Riika the Flame On Demon.md

 The symbol of fire.

+Having a Hakke symbol on the body meant he was a member of the On Yakuza.

 The heat of the flame did not seem to affect the demon, but a black ring on his finger and the black symbol on his hand turned its color and emitted red light as the flame approached.

 A smoke started emerging from the cigarette.
 A red smoke.